Audio4Linux/JDSP4Linux/README.md

    Effect provide you more option, that is Hyperbolic tangent function/tanh() that will clip the value more natural.

-   But using tanh() will change the waveform even signal is haven't clip.
+   But using tanh() will change the waveform even signal haven't clipped.

 #### 3. Bass boost filter type?